live-codes/blog.livecodes.io/blog/2023-08-04-introducing-livecodes/index.md

 An important goal for LiveCodes is to allow library developers to use it for the documentation of their libraries and showcase their products.
 This can be achieved by [embedding playgrounds](https://livecodes.io/docs/features/embeds) in blogs, documentation and educational websites.
 In addition, private (unpublished) modules [can be imported](https://livecodes.io/docs/features/module-resolution#custom-module-resolution) with editor auto-completion and [intellisense](https://livecodes.io/docs/features/intellisense#custom-types).

 LiveCodes does NOT aim to be a social coding platform.
 It will stay as a backendless developer tool.
-Other platforms are already doing a great job in this regards.
+Other platforms are already doing a great job in this regard.

 ### Build-Free Development Environment